turtl/www/views/docs/server/running.md

 ## Starting
-Starting the server is as easy as starting your lisp implemenation in the server's directory and doing the following:
+Starting the server is as easy as starting your lisp implemenation in the server's root directory and doing the following:

 ```lisp
 (ql:quickload :turtl)